AngarosGamer/SaladMachineRenamer/README.md

 ```bash
 [bug|suggestion|comment] A summarized description of your issue
 ```
-Pick one between bug, suggestion, or comment
+Pick one between bug, suggestion, or comment.

 - Content:
 ```bash